 Red Beans and Rice has been a staple creole recipe in most New Orleans homes for over 300 years.
 What’s not to love?
 It’s simple to make and inexpensive which is a necessity in many homes these days.
 Of course the traditional method, while easy, can be time consuming.
-Fortunately for us the Instant Pot makes this Red Beans and Rice recipe one you can make from start to finish in under an hour.
+Fortunately for us the Instant Pot makes this Instant Pot Red Beans and Rice recipe one you can make from start to finish in under an hour.

 Laissez les bon temps rouler!
 Let the Good Times Roll!
 With Mardi Gras coming up, many of you will be hosting a party to celebrate.
-In addition to this Red Beans and Rice recipe, make sure you check out our other Mardi Gras Recipes: Muffaletta sandwich and Olive Salad recipe and our favorite Black Eyed Peas Recipe.
+In addition to this Red Beans and Rice recipe, make sure you check out our other Southern Recipes: Instant Pot Jambalaya Muffaletta sandwich and Olive Salad recipe and our favorite Black Eyed Peas Recipe.